-Background-Pre-eclampsia is still one of the most important causes of maternal and foetal mortality.
+Background: Pre-eclampsia is still one of the most important causes of maternal and foetal mortality.
 The aetiology of preeclampsia still remains unexplained.
+Though endothelial dysfunction is considered to play a central role in pathophysiology of it.

-Methods-50 Patients diagnosed as having Pre-eclampsia with age between 18-35 years and 50 controls with similar age group.
+Methods: 50 Patients diagnosed as having Pre-eclampsia with age between 18-37 years and 50 controls with similar age group.

-Results- The mean serum uric acid level in control group was 3.41 ± 0.91 and in patient 7.34 ± 0.68 which was statistically significant(p < 0.05).
+Results: The mean serum uric acid level in control group was 3.40 ± 0.92 and in patient 7.50 ± 0.70 which was statistically significant(p <0.05).

-Conclusion -Serum uric acid levels were significantly higher in preeclampsia could be a useful indicator of the maternal and fetal complication in preeclampsia patients.
+Conclusion: Serum uric acid levels were significantly higher in preeclampsia could be a useful indicator of the maternal and fetal complication in preeclampsia patients.